JonmarCorpuz/SecondBrain/Protocol - TCP.md

 The Transmission Control Protocol provides reliable, connection-oriented communication between devices on a network

-* Operates at the Layer 4 of the OSI model
+* Provides Layer 4 addressing using port numbers
 * **Connection-oriented**, meaning that before sending data to the destination host, the two hosts communicate to establish a connection, and once the connection is established, the data exchange begins
 * Provides **reliable communication** since the destination host must acknowledge that it received each TCP segment by using the acknowledgement field of the TCP header
 * Provides **sequencing** by adding sequence numbers in the sequencing field of the TCP header to allow destination hosts to put segments in the correct order even if they arrive out of order